Rejecting A Rental Applicant: The Do's and Dont's

 3. Advise the rejected applicant of his/her right to dispute the correctness or completeness of the information from the credit reporting agency and the applicant's right to obtain a free copy of their credit report from the agency within 60 days, if requested.

-So, actually an adverse action notice does not require a landlord to state the reason that a rental applicant was denied, but it does tell the rejected applicant that the decision to deny their application was, at least in part, based upon something learned from the applicant's credit report.
+An adverse action notice does not require a landlord to state the reason a rental applicant was denied, but it does inform the rejected applicant that the decision to deny their application was, at least in part, based on information from the applicant's credit report.

-Personally, I provide any applicant that I reject with an explanation.
+Personally, I provide any applicant whom I reject with an explanation.
 My reasons for doing so are threefold:

-1. If I was being rejected for housing I would like to know why so I could see if the reason is something that could be corrected in the future.
-This is NOT a legal reason for providing the applicant with an explanation but rather a personal one -- a variation on the concept of treating others as you would like to be treated.
+1. If I were being rejected for housing, I would like to know why, so I could see if the reason is something that could be corrected in the future.
+This is NOT a legal reason for providing the applicant with an explanation, but rather a personal one—a variation on the concept of treating others as you would like to be treated.

 2. I believe that if I provide a rental applicant with the truthful (and legally valid) explanation as to why I will not be renting to them, they will be less inclined to incorrectly assume that I denied them based on discriminatory factors.